Webinar Registration Page

 1) steps necessary to teach a learner to reinterpret upsetting context-changes as good news

 2) how this is ideal for reactive dogs (as an example) who already notice stimuli around them

 3) case studies illustrating the broad applicability of this procedure

 IMPROVE YOUR ICUE WEBINAR

 You can learn the basics about Cues from Kathy's previous webinar for us.
 This will be a good foundation to help you if you're not familiar with the concept of cues in positive reinforcement-based teaching and training.
-You'll get the opportunity to purchase the Improve Your iCue webinar for $5 when you register for the What a Cue Can Do webinar.
+You'll get the opportunity to purchase the Improve Your iCue webinar at a discounted price when you register for the What a Cue Can Do webinar.